-The Raspberry Pi is a low-cost, low-power, credit-card sized single-board computer.
+The Raspberry Pi is a low-cost, low-power, credit-card-sized single-board computer.
 They can be plugged into a PC monitor or HDMI TV and mainly run Linux-based operating systems.
 With their four USB ports, they can be connected to a keyboard, mouse and/or other external devices.

-The Raspberry Pi also has an Ethernet port and Wi-Fi for network and internet connectivity, Bluetooth, and a set of GPIO pins to electronic components and modules.
+The Raspberry Pi also has an Ethernet port and Wi-Fi for network and internet connectivity, Bluetooth, and a set of GPIO pins for electronic components and modules.
 Sound output is in the form of an HDMI connection or audio jack and power input is in the form of a 5V power supply.

 The Raspberry Pi can either be used as is, or it can be protected by a Raspberry Pi case.

 Raspberry Pi’s are popularly used for learning, low-end desktop computers, stand-alone devices, and as electronics modules.

 - Get the Raspberry Pi 4B 4GB Starter Kit from Amazon.com or BangGood

 - Get the Raspberry Pi 4B 8GB Starter Kit from Amazon.com or BangGood